-Prescriptions for over-the-counter medicines such as paracetemol could be scrapped as part of a national cash-saving mission.
+Prescriptions for paracetamol may be scrapped as part of cash-saving NHS mission

 The painkillers cost the NHS far more than is charged in supermarkets, shops, and pharmacies, and it is hoped stopping GPs for prescribing them could save £136 million.